louisabraham/har2requests/README.md

 instead of errors if the HAR file does not fit the specification.

 `har2requests` uses string matching algorithms to find the origin of authorization headers.
 If your file is too big, it might be slow.
 You can disable it with `--no-infer`.

+## Workflow tips

+* `--exclude-cookie-headers` avoids the need to manually edit the output if all cookies are assigned by the website each session (the common scenario).
+* `--generate-assertions` helps pinpoint unexpected variations quickly.
+* `--debug-requests` helps if you need to debug the requests/responses themselves.